bsileo/SmartThings_Pentair/README.md

       e) Hit the create button at the bottom
       f) Hit the "publish/for me" button at the top right corner (in the code window)

-4. Install a new device of type Pentair Pool Controller and configure it Controller IP and Port - Set these to match the device where you have nodejs-PoolController running Controller MAC Address - set this to the MAC address for that device.
+4. Install a new device of type Pentair Pool Controller and configure it.
+This will automatically create all the other devices types needed.
+    Controller IP and Port - Set these to match the device where you have nodejs-PoolController running Controller MAC Address - set this to the MAC address for that device.
 Use all uppercase, no colins to enter it Autoname - optionally set this to true.
-The Device will do a one-time rename of all the Circuits ot match the names set in your Controller
+The Device will do a one-time rename of all the Circuits to match the names set in your Controller

 5. Manually adjust the circuit devices
     You will have 8 new devices created as Children to the main pool controller.
 You can access these in your things view and adjust them to improve the experience by changing their names as well as their icons.
+If you enabled Autoname in the initial configuration, the names indicate what they are for, but you can now change these as Autoname will not overright your labels.

 6. Use all of the devices from the pool controlle rin any of your other Smartapps.
 You will have access to all Temperature readings, the ability to turn automated relay swicthes on and off, and ocntorl the poll and spa pumps.